StudySmarter - The all-in-one study app.

 The analyst usually counts the frequency of the theme in the data.

 This research scenario explains how coding frames can be used in psychological research to understand phenomena.
-This coding is used throughout the experiment for all data samples, and future research attempting to replicate the study should also attempt to maintain the coding framework used.

-The coding frames advantages are:
+The coding frame advantages are:

 They allow researchers to perform statistical analyses on data that were initially qualitative.
 This process is beneficial because it is easier to draw conclusions and compare results in relation to qualitative data.